davehunt/davehunt.co.uk/_posts/2016-11-25-irc-notifications-in-jenkins-pipelines.md

 the challenges was preserving our IRC notifications whenever a build result changes.
-At this time, the [IRC plugin][] for Jenkins [doesn't include support for pipelines][JENKINS-33922], however it is still possible to trigger a notification using the `sh` step.
+At this time, the [IRC plugin][] for Jenkins [doesn't include support for pipelines][JENKINS-33922], however it is still possible to trigger a notification using<!--more--> the `sh` step.
 The following snippet connects to `irc.mozilla.org` and sends a build result notice to `#fx-test-alerts`:

 ```groovy
 def ircNotification(result) {